YMa-lab/GESSO/README.md

-# GESSO: Spatially Informed Gene Set Expression Analysis
+# GESSO: Spatial Gene Set Activity Analysis

-GESSO (Gene sEt activity Score analysis with Spatial lOcation) is a computational method for quantifying the overall expression of gene sets/pathways.
+GESSO (Gene sEt activity Score analysis with Spatial lOcation) is a computational method for quantifying the expression of gene sets for spatial transcriptomics data.

 This repository is the official Python implementation of GESSO.